braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 ### 2.2 Software Requirements

-**FROM RUBRIC: Formally and clearly lists all necessary software functionalities using "shall" statements. /0.8**

 The following project requirements are defined using the FURPS+ Framework and expands upon the user requirements .

 #### Functionality: